 - a conclusion: concisely restate framing (this is what I did) and thesis

 Find out how comprehensive the assignment should be.
 Otherwise, spend the majority of your attention on material that has been learned since the previous assignment.
 (Though being able to relate old and new material to one another is almost always a plus.)
 Also, look at future assignments to make sure you don’t get too far ahead.

-I recommend writing down a list of about a dozen key concepts, theories, scholars, and arguments and then think about your topic (or experiences, case, or media) and make notes on applicability.
+I recommend writing down a list of about a dozen key course concepts, theories, scholars, and arguments and then think about your topic (or experiences, case, or media) and make notes on applicability.
 After this, you should have plenty of material with which to write your essay.
 The challenge then will be to frame and present them skillfully.

 What topic/case should I choose?

 Remember the point of the assignment.
 So, regardless of how neat you think something is, make sure it gives you enough to work with!
 Open ended topics (e.g., a research paper or film analysis) can be challenging in that you need to choose a topic that has enough substance for you to engage the necessary concepts and make a cogent argument/analysis.
 This might mean focusing on a a few "texts" if necessary (e.g., instead of a single commercial, a couple commercials).
 Have a look at Choosing a Topic and choose wisely.